fscj-4raxhel/intro-to-computing/README.md

 # intro-to-computing
-Review of the first computer science course in University.
+Review of the first computer science course in university.